dimaskiddo/play-with-docker/README.md

 Notes:

-* There is a hard-coded limit of 5 Docker playgrounds per session.
-After 4 hours sessions are deleted.
-* If you want to override the DIND version or image then set the environmental variable `PWD_DEFAULT_DIND_IMAGE=franela/dind:latest` [franela](https://hub.docker.com/r/franela/).
+* If you want to override the DIND version or image then set the environmental variable `PWD_DIND_IMAGE_NAME=franela/dind:latest` [franela](https://hub.docker.com/r/franela/).

 ### Port Forwarding

 In order for port forwarding to work correctly in development you need to make `*.localhost` to resolve to `127.0.0.1`.
-That way when you try to access `pwd10-0-0-1-8080.host1.localhost`, then you're forwarded correctly to your local PWD server.
+That way when you try to access `ip-10-0-0-1-8080.apps.localhost`, then you're forwarded correctly to your local PWD server.

 You can achieve this by setting up a `dnsmasq` server (you can run it in a docker container also) and adding the following configuration: